 Looking to combine class with volume?
 Do the Hybrid eyelash extension

 Lash extensions come in a range of lengths, and most salons will carry 9 mm to 15 mm.
-Now that you know your desired length, you’ll need to choose between the “J” curl -which is the most naturalistic style; and the “C” curl -designed for the one who wants all the attention.
+Now that you know your desired size, you’ll need to choose between the “J” curl -the most naturalistic style; and the “C” curl -designed for the one who wants all the attention.

-Once you have thought about the material and other factors, it is also important to have under consideration the shape and size and color of your eyes, the eyelids since there are actually styles that work better in some types of eyelids than others.
+Once you have thought about the material and other factors, it is also essential to consider the shape, size, and color of your eyes, the eyelids, since there are styles that work better in some types of eyelids than others.

-Do not worry, all this will be talked and discussed with your salon expert, communication is key.
+Do not worry; all this will be talked about and discussed with your salon expert; communication is vital.

 Types of eyelash extensions

-When talking about las extensions types, these could be either man-made materials or animal fur.
-The animal fur choices are mink, sable and fox.
+When talking about lash extension types, these could be either manufactured materials or animal fur.
+The animal fur choices are mink, sable, and fox.

-Minks are known for best achieving natural-look, because they are made from real hair.
-This type of eyelashes is best for those who are looking for a natural, light yet luscious look.
-Furthermore, mink eyelashes are very thin, which means they tend to last longer because they will not weigh down your natural eyelashes.
+Minks are known for best achieving a natural look because they are made from real hair.
+This type of eyelash is best for looking for an honest, light yet luscious look.
+Furthermore, mink eyelashes are fragile, which means they tend to last longer because they will not weigh down your natural eyelashes.
 This type is popular among celebrities.

-Faux mink eyelashes are similar to mink eyelashes, however these are synthetic.
-This type of eyelashes is ideal for those who want to achieve natural look, similar to mink eyelashes.
-This also differ from mink because they are cheaper.
-It is also suitable for those who do not want to use real hair.
-The biggest benefit with this type of mink is that even if they get wet, they will not lose their curl.
+Faux mink eyelashes are similar to mink eyelashes; however, these are synthetic.
+This type of eyelash is ideal for achieving a natural look, identical to mink eyelashes.
+This also differs from mink because they are cheaper.
+It is also suitable for those who do not want to use natural hair.
+The most significant benefit of this type of mink is that they will not lose their curl even if they get wet.

-Sable eyelashes are made from the fur of the Sable, these are highly similar to that of mink eyelashes, except the fact that sable eyelashes are the thinnest lashes of all types.
+Sable eyelashes are made from the fur of the Sable; these are highly similar to mink eyelashes, except that sable eyelashes are the thinnest lashes of all types.
 This is ideal for those who do not like thicker options.
-Sable eyelashes will not weight down your natural eyelashes and can create a wispy look.
+Sable eyelashes will not weigh down your natural eyelashes and can create a wispy look.

 Man-Made Eyelash Extensions

-Unlike real animal fur lashes, you won’t need to perm them; this is considered the biggest benefit of man-made lash extensions.
+Unlike natural animal fur lashes, you won’t need to perm them; this is considered the most significant benefit of manufactured lash extensions.

 Silk eyelash is considered a mix of mink and synthetic.
-This type is special because they tend to be thicker at the bottom and gradually become thinner at the end, giving you a fuller appearance of the lash line.
+This type is unique because they tend to be thicker at the bottom and gradually become thinner at the end, giving you a fuller appearance of the lash line.
 You can expect your eyelashes to look darker, fuller, and glossier.
-This type of eyelash are best for those who do not want to use real fur.
+This type of eyelash is best for those who do not want to use real fur.

 Classic lashes have a 1:1 ratio, meaning the lash tech applies one eyelash extension for each natural lash.
-The classic application or technique is recommended for those who want a natural, subtle look, also the desired lashes for the first timers.
+The classic application or technique is recommended for those who want a natural, subtle look, also the desired lashes for first-timers.

-The result is not as voluminous or dramatic as other styles, so they tend to quite versatile.
-It’s up to you if you want a big, bold look or if you simply want to enhance your natural appearance.
+The result is not as voluminous or dramatic as other styles, so they tend to be quite versatile.
+It’s up to you if you want an extensive, bold look or if you want to enhance your natural appearance.
 Many first-timers start with classic lashes, then experiment with higher volume styles.

 Hybrid lashes give off a fuller look than what a classic set would offer.
-While they don’t provide that bold volume that a full set would give your lashes, hybrid lashes include a combination of the two.
+While they don’t provide the bold volume that a complete set would give your lashes, hybrid lashes include a combination of the two.

-While volume lashes are fuller and more dramatic than classic lashes, you can still get a fairly subtle look with volume lashes.
+While volume lashes are fuller and more dramatic than classic lashes, you can still get a reasonably subtle look with volume lashes.

-A cool advantage is that due to the higher ratio, it’s harder to tell when extensions fall out, as a result, they typically don’t need as much upkeep.
+An incredible advantage is that due to the higher ratio, it’s harder to tell when extensions fall out; as a result, they typically don’t need as much upkeep.

 Volume lashes come highly recommended for women who have naturally thin, sparse lashes.

-Out of all the different types of lash extensions, mega volume lashes have the highest ratio — usually 6:1 or higher.
-Mega volume lashes are considered the most noticeable, offering you fluffy, thick eyelashes that pop.
+Of all the different lash extensions, mega-volume lashes have the highest ratio — usually 6:1 or higher.
+Mega-volume lashes are considered the most noticeable, offering you fluffy, thick eyelashes that pop.

 Russian volume lashes are similar to standard volume lashes, but they’re wispier and more fanned out.
-Out of all of the types of eyelash extensions, Russian volume lashes are usually the thinnest and lightest.
+Out of all eyelash extensions, Russian volume lashes are usually the thinnest and lightest.

-Uniform looking lashes are a thing of the past and textured lashes is the new trend.
-These can be achieved by mixing lashes with various curls, diameters, and lengths, you can create a custom feathery look without making the lashes look fake.
+Uniform-looking lashes are a thing of the past, and textured lashes are the new trend.
+These can be achieved by mixing lashes with various curls, diameters, and lengths; you can create a custom feathery look without making the lashes look fake.

 DIY lash extensions

-Unless you are experienced in the handling of eyelashes, it is not really something you want to do by yourself at home, the process can be quite intricate and you may not be able to see properly what goes where.
-Then again, people do obtain good results doing it by themselves and save a ton of money.
+Unless you are experienced in handling eyelashes, it is not something you want to do by yourself at home, the process can be pretty intricate, and you may not be able to see correctly what goes where.
+Then again, people obtain good results by doing it by themselves and save a ton of money.

-Generally, you can follow the next steps to DIY your lash extensions:
+Generally, you can follow the following steps to DIY your lash extensions:

-1. Clean the eye area before applying for the best result.
-In order to achieve a good curl effect, squeeze your natural eyelashes with the eyelash curler gently and hold on for several seconds.
+Clean the eye area before applying for the best result.
+To achieve a good curl effect, squeeze your natural eyelashes with the eyelash curler gently and hold on for several seconds.

-2. Lightly apply a small amount of mini glue with nib tip brush under your eyelashes, about 2mm in width.
-Wait 20 seconds for it to dry and become transparent.
+2. Lightly apply a small amount of mini glue with a nib tip brush under your eyelashes, about 2mm in width.
+Please wait 20 seconds for it to dry and become transparent.

 3. Pick out the Magic Lashes with the curved tweezers and select the desired length according to your needs.